-In individual therapy, patients work one-on-one with a master’s level licensed psychotherapist or an addiction counselor to gain a deeper understanding of the disease of addiction, learn healthier ways to manage stress, build a stronger sense of self, identify underlying issues fueling the addiction and ultimately, change destructive behaviors.
+In individual therapy, patients work one-on-one with a master’s level licensed psychotherapist or an addiction counselor to gain a deeper understanding of the disease of addiction, learn healthier ways to manage stress, build a stronger sense of self, identify underlying issues fueling the addiction or substance abuse and ultimately, change destructive behaviors.

 Topics discussed may include a patient’s progress in recovery, areas of struggle, interactions with others, and managing withdrawal and cravings.
 Patients may also set personal goals for the days ahead, such as practicing the skills learned in treatment or attending a certain number of therapy sessions, as well as their longer-term future.
 One of the goals of individual therapy is also to help clients feel a greater sense of self-worth and self-esteem, which contribute to overall well-being and relapse prevention.